About Our Pantry

 Stock the Pantry

 Please consider donating to our project.
-You can also support us by following us on instagram @duqmigrationclub, sharing this campaign on social media and with your Duquesne community.
+You can also support us by following us on Instagram @duqmigrationclub, sharing this campaign on social media and with your Duquesne community.
 In addition to monetary donations, we are also accepting food donations on campus!
-Check out the the rest of the website to learn about where to donate.
+Check out the the rest of this webpage to learn about where to donate.

 Donate